 UTSR Gas Turbine Industrial Fellowship Program

-Application process for 2020 is now open.
+Application process for 2020 is currently closed.

 The U.S. Department of Energy Office of Fossil Energy manages the Advanced Turbine Program, which strives to improve U.S. gas turbine technology for coal-based power plant applications with carbon capture and storage.